 - SCEF sends a Device triggering response to the SCS/AS to acknowledge the reception of a Device triggering request with MSISDN or External Identifier matching the target identifier (See TS 29.122 [63] clause 5.7).

-- SCEF sends a T4 Device-Trigger-Request (DTR) to SMS-SC with Trigger-Action AVP set to TRIGGER and User-Identifier AVP matching the IMSI of the target UE as specified in TS 29.337 [60] clause 5.2.1.
+- SCEF sends a T4 Device-Trigger-Request (DTR) to SM-SC with Trigger-Action AVP set to TRIGGER and User-Identifier AVP matching the IMSI of the target UE as specified in TS 29.337 [60] clause 5.2.1.

 Table 7.8.3-1: SCEFDeviceTrigger record